vickspanda/intercityexpress/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally (IN UBUNTU), follow these steps:

 1. Install Python libraries like Flask, reportlab for the Generation of Ticket as PDF:
    ```bash